-CAPITOL RECAP: GOP takes another crack at redistricting reform
+Capitol Recap: GOP takes another crack at redistricting reform

 * * *

 Pritzker said Illinois school districts can expect to receive roughly $7 billion in federal funds to help them transition back to in-person learning, mainly through the recently-passed American Rescue Plan.
-About 90 percent of that money will come in the form of direct payments.
+About 90% of that money will come in the form of direct payments.

 In addition, higher education institutions in Illinois will receive about $1.3 billion from the third round of federal relief that was approved in December, for a total of $2.5 billion across all three rounds of federal funding, mainly from the Higher Education Emergency Relief Fund.